AnanthaRamanujan-SM/opennms-tutorials-1_training/session4/Exercise-4-1.md

 If the sql statement returns no result, the `ifDescr` parameter will be given the default value `Unknown`.

 The SQL is actually a [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) query where each question mark `?`  is substituted with a value.

-(Note for developers - the Event Translator uses JDBC SQL queries directly with the database and bypasses Hibernate.
+(Note for developers - the Event Translator uses JDBC SQL queries directly with the database and bypasses Hibernate and the internal OpenNMS DAOs.
 It does not use the Hibernate or JPA query language).

 The first value is the `nodeid` of the node creating the event.